Logo

 3.

-Louis Howe spent the next decade freelancing for the New York Herald and working various jobs.
+Louis Howe spent the next decade freelancing for the larger prominent New York Herald in New York City and working various jobs.

 4.

-Louis Howe was then assigned to cover the New York state legislature in 1906, and soon became a political operative for Thomas Mott Osborne, a Democratic opponent of the Tammany Hall political machine.
+Louis Howe was then assigned to cover the New York state legislature in 1906, and soon became a political operative for Thomas Mott Osborne, a Democratic Party opponent of the dominant Tammany Hall political machine in New York City and state.

 5.

-Louis Howe oversaw Roosevelt's campaign for the New York State Senate, worked with him in the Navy Department, and acted as an advisor and campaign manager during Roosevelt's 1920 vice presidential run.
+Louis Howe oversaw Roosevelt's campaign for the New York State Senate, worked with him in the US Navy Department when FDR was Assistant Secretary of the Navy during the First World War era in the presidential administration of 28th President Woodrow Wilson.

 6.